 Commonly, a plastic tube called a drain is placed into the wound to allow blood or serum to drain from the wound for several days, this is usually removed at the first postoperative visit.
 The skin may be closed with sutures or staples.

 Most patients heal well with minimal deformity.
-True complications are not common after a parotidectomy, but there are several side-effects that are common - the skin in front of the ear and the earlobe itself is typically numb for months after surgery, and some numbness is permanent.
-This is not usually a problem for most patients.
+True complications are not common after a parotidectomy, but there are several side-effects that are common - the skin in front of the ear and the earlobe itself is typically numb for months after surgery, and some numbness is permanent though the numbness does not bother most patients.

 There also exists a situation called Frey's syndrome, or gustatory sweating, where the side of the face over the parotidectomy may sweat and blush when eating.
 This is due to the regrowth of nerves that incorrectly go to the sweat glands in the skin after the surgery.
 This is very common, but is usually mild and not bothersome.
 In some patients, it may be more pronounced and bothersome.
 There are several ways to treat this.
 Botox injections are effective, but it is best avoided by the use of Alloderm or other methods to prevent it.
-Your doctor will likely talk to you about this.
+Patients should discuss this side-effect and treatment with their doctor.